heatblast0044/randomness_experiment/README.md

 # Randomness Challenge

 It is website to see how random you can be while pressing 6 perfectly identical buttons.
 It also shows data of how many times each button was pressed cumulatively, everytime the website was used.
-Made using React, NodeJS and ExpressJS.
+Made using React, NodeJS, ExpressJS and MongoDB.

 #### Challenge Description